henrietta-k/adapt-learning-wiki/Accessability.md

 **checkbox** - A checkable input.

-**dialog** - Feedback, often in pop-up form such as tutor extension.
+**dialog** - An application window that is designed to interrupt the current processing of an application in order to prompt the user to enter information or require a response such as tutor extension.

 **heading** - A heading for a section of the page.